ben-izd/sketchup-mouse-remapper/README.md

 ![Taskbar after running script](https://img.imageupload.net/2020/09/19/2020-09-19_14-43-07.jpg)

-For pausing/existing the script, just right click on "H" icon in taskbar and choose "Pause Script"/"Exit":
+For pausing/existing the script, just right click on "H" icon in taskbar and choose "Suspend Hotkeys"/"Exit":
 If you exit the script, you should re-run the file for activating remmaping.

 ![Script Options](https://img.imageupload.net/2020/09/19/2020-09-19_14-42-23.jpg)